evnik/XcodeRN/Xcode12Beta4.md

 ### Asset Catalogs

-#### Known Issues
+#### Resolved

-*   When you select Optimize Interface for Mac for apps built with Mac Catalyst and there is no Mac asset, Xcode incorrectly uses the Universal asset even if you provide a Mac Scaled or iPad asset.
+*   When you select Optimize Interface for Mac for apps built with Mac Catalyst and there is no Mac asset, Xcode now uses the Universal asset only if you don’t provide a Mac Scaled or iPad asset.
 (63368950)

 ### Build System

 #### Deprecations

 *   The Build Settings editor no longer includes the Valid Architectures build setting (`VALID_ARCHS`), and its use is discouraged.
 Instead, there is a new Excluded Architectures build setting (`EXCLUDED_ARCHS`).
+If a project includes `VALID_ARCHS`, the setting is displayed in the User-Defined section of the Build Settings editor.
 (15145028)

 *   The legacy build system is deprecated, and will be removed in a future release.
 (62742902)